mosip/mosip-infra/deployment/v3/utils/get_rid_map/README.md

 # RID-UIN Map Utility

 ## Overview
 Utlity that returns UINs corresponding to RIDs.
-Input is a list of RIDs in file.
+Input is a list of RIDs in a file.
 Output is RID-UID map generated in CSV format.

 **STRICT WARNING:**  This script is to be used for development purposes only.